nazmus767921/Animation-Library/readme.md

 ## Usage

+To use these animations in your project, follow these simple steps:

-Clone the repository you like to your local machine.
+1. Clone the repository you like to your local machine.
+2. Install the dependencies.
+You can do this by running `npm install` inside the cloned folder.